Disturbia (song): Composition

 Musically, "Disturbia" is an uptempo dance-pop and electropop song with a "sizzling" beat.
 The song is reminiscent of Rihanna's previous single "Don't Stop the Music" (2007).
-The rock-tinged song opens with a horror movie-like scream, followed by the hook "Bum-bum-be-dum-bum-bum-be-dum-bum" which has been likened to the "Ella-ella-ella-ey-ey" hook from "Umbrella" (2007).
+The rock-tinged song opens with a horror movie-like scream, followed by the hook "Bum-bum-be-dum-bum-bum-be-dum-bum" which has been likened to the "Ella-ella-ella-ey-ey" hook from her 2007 hit single "Umbrella" (featuring Jay-Z).
 BBC News interpreted it as Rihanna singing about being frightened but felt that its lyrics made no sense.

 Fraser McAlpine from BBC Music has claimed that the song's chorus can be likened to Eiffel 65's "Blue (Da Ba Dee)" (1999).
 According to digital music sheet published at Musicnotes.com by Sony/ATV Music Publishing, "Disturbia" is composed in a key of B minor and is set in common time with a moderate techno-pop groove.
-Rihanna's vocal range spans from the lower note of D3 to the high note of E5 and the track follows a chord progression of Bm-D-A-G in the verses and chorus.
+Rihanna's vocal range spans from the lower note of D3 to the high note of F5 and the track follows a chord progression of Bm-D-A-G in the verses and chorus.
 The song features various vocal effects, namely the use of Auto-Tune and a vocoder in contrast with the detached electronic bounce of the song and its weaving, winding melody.